New to carnivorous plants? Start here!

 - Water: Water from above, and aim to keep the soil damp rather than wet.
 Avoid letting the pot sit in water.
 The usual rules about water for carnivorous plants still apply.
 I also recommend filling up the pitchers half-way with distilled water when you first receive your plant.

 - Compost: A loose, airy, low nutrition growing medium.
 Common mixes include long-fibered sphagnum moss, orchid bark, peat moss, perlite, coconut husk fibre (coir), and bonsai substrates like kanuma and akadama.
-A good mixture is long-fibered sphagnum and perlite.
-You can buy ready-made Nepenthes compost on my shop.
+A good mixture is long-fibered sphagnum moss with perlite.

 - Pots: Plastic pots work best, but fully-glazed ceramic pots are also fine, provided they have plenty of drainage holes.